Warwickshire in 100 Objects: Suffragette Sash

 A shoulder sash in white, purple and green with the words ‘Votes for Women’.
 These were worn by members of the Woman’s Social & Political Union (WSPU), known colloquially as the suffragettes, who campaigned for the right of women to vote from 1903-1917.
 This sash was owned by local suffragette Cicely Lucas, who lived in Claverdon.

 The WSPU was known for direct activism and civil disobedience across the UK.
-They distinguished themselves from the law-abiding suffragist organisation NUWSS (known for letter writing) with the phase “Deeds Not Words”.
+They distinguished themselves from the law-abiding suffragist organisation NUWSS (known for letter writing) with the phrase “Deeds Not Words”.